vertexproject/synapse/docs/synapse/userguides/userguide_section11.rst

 **Storm** is the query language used to interact with data in a Synapse hypergraph.
 Storm allows you to ask about, retrieve, annotate, add, modify, and delete data from a Cortex.

 Most Synapse users (e.g., those conducting analysis on the data) will access Storm via the command-line interface (CLI), using the ``ask`` command to invoke a Storm query.
-The Synapse CLI can invoke Storm functions directly – that is, calling the function and passing appropriate parameters:
+The Synapse CLI can invoke Storm operators directly – that is, calling the operator and passing appropriate parameters:

-``cli> ask <function>(<param_1>,<param_2>...<param_n>)``
+``cli> ask <operator>(<param_1>,<param_2>...<param_n>)``

 ``cli> ask lift(inet:fqdn,woot.com)``

-That said, Storm is meant to be usable by analysts from a variety of knowledge domains who are not necessarily programmers and who may not be comfortable using functions in what feels like a “programming language”.
+That said, Storm is meant to be usable by analysts from a variety of knowledge domains who are not necessarily programmers and who may not be comfortable using operators in what feels like a “programming language”.
 For this reason, Storm has been designed to mask some of the underlying programmatic complexity.
 The intent is for Storm to act more like a “data language”, allowing knowledge domain users to:

 * **Reference data and data types in an intuitive form.** Through features such as type safety and property normalization, Storm tries to take a “do what I mean” approach, removing the burden of translating or standardizing data from the user where possible.
 * **Use a simplified syntax to run Storm queries.** In addition to the standard operator-based Storm syntax, most common operators support the use of a short-form **macro syntax** to make queries both more intuitive and more efficient (by allowing common queries to be executed with fewer keystrokes).